asreview/asreview-makita/README.md

 use `-s` (source) and `-o` (output) to tweak paths.

-Adding a legend to the plot can be done with the `-l` or `--show_legend` flag, with the labels clustered on any of the following: `'model', 'query_strategy', 'balance_strategy', 'feature_extraction', 'n_instances', 'stop_if', 'n_prior_included', 'n_prior_excluded', 'model_param', 'query_param', 'feature_param', 'balance_param'`
+Adding a legend to the plot can be done with the `-l` or `--show_legend` flag, with the labels clustered on any of the following: `'filename', 'model', 'query_strategy', 'balance_strategy', 'feature_extraction', 'n_instances', 'stop_if', 'n_prior_included', 'n_prior_excluded', 'model_param', 'query_param', 'feature_param', 'balance_param'`

 #### Available scripts